 So you’re engaged and you’re starting to plan & pin and save inspo photos you hope to see at your wedding.
-You’re searching for a documentary style, natural light wedding photographer because that’s important part of your wedding day style but all you come up with are overly staged, fake moments from wedding photographers that LOOK candid.
-Of course you want amazing portraits of you + your partner but what about when you’re just enjoying the day?
+You’re searching for a documentary style, natural light wedding photographer in Austin because that’s an important part of your wedding day style but all you come up with are overly staged, fake moments from wedding photographers that LOOK candid.
+Of course, you want amazing portraits of you + your partner but what about the rest of the day?

 I’ll give you a little secret from someone who’s been photographing weddings for over 10 years:

 the best moments are the ones that happen organically.

 Yep.
 That means you just have to let go of your shot list and “must haves at your wedding” and listen to your photographer.
 In 10 years of photographing weddings, I can pinpoint some of my favorite sections of the day and how to get the best candid wedding photos on your big day.

 I LOVE STARTING THE DAY SLOWLY